-The process or set of processes that links the consumers, customers, and end users to the marketer through information - information used to identify and define marketing opportunities and problems and improveunderstanding of marketing as a process.
+The process or set of processes that links the consumers, customers, and end users to the marketer through information - information used to identify and define marketing opportunities and problems and improve understanding of marketing as a process.

-d.
+a.
 Sales force composite method